 Movements are never started alone.
 But they blossom from the vision of one person who is inspired, driven and altruistic enough to dream of and create something bigger than themselves.
 Terri has had the opportunity to be a part of these, and many more, significant movements that will positively impact communities for years to come:

-- Spearheaded the AHA effort to pass smoke-free workplace laws in Louisiana and Texas
+Spearheaded the effort to pass more than 100+ smoke-free workplace laws in Louisiana and Texas.

 If community service were a gene, Terri inherited it.
 Because it’s in her blood, passed down from generations before her who had an unrelenting need to give to others.